MediaWiki

 - Replace

-with the actual absolute path to this project directory - Update
+/absolute/path/to/mediawiki-api-mcpwith the actual absolute path to this project directory - Update

-with your MediaWiki installation's API endpoint - Set
+MEDIAWIKI_API_URLwith your MediaWiki installation's API endpoint - Set

-to your bot username (typically in formatYourUserName@YourBotName
+MEDIAWIKI_API_BOT_USERNAMEto your bot username (typically in formatYourUserName@YourBotName) - Set

-with appropriate contact information (optional)
+MEDIAWIKI_API_BOT_USER_AGENTwith appropriate contact information (optional)

 Bot Password Setup